Origin of speech: The size exaggeration hypothesis

 To lower the larynx is to increase the length of the vocal tract, in turn lowering formant frequencies so that the voice sounds "deeper" – giving an impression of greater size.
 John Ohala argued that the function of the lowered larynx in humans, especially males, is probably to enhance threat displays rather than speech itself.
 Ohala pointed out that if the lowered larynx were an adaptation for speech, we would expect adult human males to be better adapted in this respect than adult females, whose larynx is considerably less low.
 In fact, females invariably outperform males in verbal tests, falsifying this whole line of reasoning.
-William Tecumseh Fitch likewise argues that this was the original selective advantage of laryngeal lowering in our species.
+William Tecumseh Fitch likewise argues that this was the original selective advantage of laryngeal lowering in humans.
 Although, according to Fitch, the initial lowering of the larynx in humans had nothing to do with speech, the increased range of possible formant patterns was subsequently co-opted for speech.
 Size exaggeration remains the sole function of the extreme laryngeal descent observed in male deer.
 Consistent with the size exaggeration hypothesis, a second descent of the larynx occurs at puberty in humans, although only in males.
 In response to the objection that the larynx is descended in human females, Fitch suggests that mothers vocalising to protect their infants would also have benefited from this ability.